borg286/sevtech/README.md

 * The Slime Sling is a great mode of transportation on the low gravity planets.

+* Living armor with Elytra upgrade and air sigil is also great transport

 * The Spawner Seeker from Cyclic can be used to find the dungeons on the planets.
 It has a range of 128 blocks and will find the spawners in the dungeon.
 You may have to make multiple jumps using the slime sling but it's often easier than searching for the entrances.

 * Radiation can become a problem.
 If you are having issues with high radiation, consider making the Blood Magic Lapis Lazuli ritual (block of lapis on an Imperfect Ritual Stone).
 When clicked, this will set the time to night and you can sleep to reduce radiation,  This can be repeated as necessary.
 Not that sleeping will only reduce radiation by 5% of your current value.